himabindu-run/himabindu-run/README.md

 _____________________________________________________________________
 I'm a CS undergrad at [GVPCE(A)](http://gvpce.ac.in/index1.html), a Theoretical CS and mathematics enthusiast.
 I like solving problems and making lists.

-#### What's cooking :grey_question:
+#### What do i do?
-- Trying my Hands on ML with Peer group.
+- Making my Hands dirty with ML.
-- Solvinggg more problems each day.
+- Solving more problems each day.
+- Growing our local community, this keeps me busy most of the time :D
-- Exploring cool stuff in Maths.
+- Exploring cool stuff in Maths and Theoretical CS.

 #### We can talk about...
 - Python, C, C++, Haskell, Java.